WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/local.get
 - the instruction (LOCAL.GET x) is valid with the function type [] -> [t] if:
-  - the value type C.LOCALS[x] is defined in the context.
+  - the value type C.LOCALS[x] exists.
   - C.LOCALS[x] is t.

 Instr_ok/local.set
 - the instruction (LOCAL.SET x) is valid with the function type [t] -> [] if:
-  - the value type C.LOCALS[x] is defined in the context.
+  - the value type C.LOCALS[x] exists.
   - C.LOCALS[x] is t.

 Instr_ok/local.tee
 - the instruction (LOCAL.TEE x) is valid with the function type [t] -> [t] if:
-  - the value type C.LOCALS[x] is defined in the context.
+  - the value type C.LOCALS[x] exists.
   - C.LOCALS[x] is t.

 Instr_ok/global.get
 - the instruction (GLOBAL.GET x) is valid with the function type [] -> [t] if:
-  - the global type C.GLOBALS[x] is defined in the context.
+  - the global type C.GLOBALS[x] exists.
   - C.GLOBALS[x] is (mut t).

 Instr_ok/global.set
 - the instruction (GLOBAL.SET x) is valid with the function type [t] -> [] if:
-  - the global type C.GLOBALS[x] is defined in the context.
+  - the global type C.GLOBALS[x] exists.
   - C.GLOBALS[x] is (MUT t).

 Instr_ok/table.get
 - the instruction (TABLE.GET x) is valid with the function type [I32] -> [rt] if:
-  - the table type C.TABLES[x] is defined in the context.
+  - the table type C.TABLES[x] exists.
   - C.TABLES[x] is (lim rt).

 Instr_ok/table.set
 - the instruction (TABLE.SET x) is valid with the function type [I32, rt] -> [] if:
-  - the table type C.TABLES[x] is defined in the context.
+  - the table type C.TABLES[x] exists.
   - C.TABLES[x] is (lim rt).

 Instr_ok/table.size
 - the instruction (TABLE.SIZE x) is valid with the function type [] -> [I32] if:
-  - the table type C.TABLES[x] is defined in the context.
+  - the table type C.TABLES[x] exists.
   - C.TABLES[x] is (lim rt).

 Instr_ok/table.grow
 - the instruction (TABLE.GROW x) is valid with the function type [rt, I32] -> [I32] if:
-  - the table type C.TABLES[x] is defined in the context.
+  - the table type C.TABLES[x] exists.
   - C.TABLES[x] is (lim rt).

 Instr_ok/table.fill
 - the instruction (TABLE.FILL x) is valid with the function type [I32, rt, I32] -> [] if:
-  - the table type C.TABLES[x] is defined in the context.
+  - the table type C.TABLES[x] exists.
   - C.TABLES[x] is (lim rt).

 Instr_ok/table.copy
 - the instruction (TABLE.COPY x_1 x_2) is valid with the function type [I32, I32, I32] -> [] if:
-  - the table type C.TABLES[x_1] is defined in the context.
+  - the table type C.TABLES[x_1] exists.
   - C.TABLES[x_1] is (lim_1 rt).
-  - the table type C.TABLES[x_2] is defined in the context.
+  - the table type C.TABLES[x_2] exists.
   - C.TABLES[x_2] is (lim_2 rt).

 Instr_ok/table.init
 - the instruction (TABLE.INIT x_1 x_2) is valid with the function type [I32, I32, I32] -> [] if:
-  - the table type C.TABLES[x_1] is defined in the context.
+  - the table type C.TABLES[x_1] exists.
   - C.TABLES[x_1] is (lim rt).
-  - the element type C.ELEMS[x_2] is defined in the context.
+  - the element type C.ELEMS[x_2] exists.
   - C.ELEMS[x_2] is rt.

 Instr_ok/elem.drop
 - the instruction (ELEM.DROP x) is valid with the function type [] -> [] if:
-  - the element type C.ELEMS[x] is defined in the context.
+  - the element type C.ELEMS[x] exists.
   - C.ELEMS[x] is rt.

 Instr_ok/memory.size
 - the instruction MEMORY.SIZE is valid with the function type [] -> [I32] if:
-  - the memory type C.MEMS[0] is defined in the context.
+  - the memory type C.MEMS[0] exists.
   - C.MEMS[0] is mt.

 Instr_ok/memory.grow
 - the instruction MEMORY.GROW is valid with the function type [I32] -> [I32] if:
-  - the memory type C.MEMS[0] is defined in the context.
+  - the memory type C.MEMS[0] exists.
   - C.MEMS[0] is mt.

 Instr_ok/memory.fill
 - the instruction MEMORY.FILL is valid with the function type [I32, I32, I32] -> [] if:
-  - the memory type C.MEMS[0] is defined in the context.
+  - the memory type C.MEMS[0] exists.
   - C.MEMS[0] is mt.

 Instr_ok/memory.copy
 - the instruction MEMORY.COPY is valid with the function type [I32, I32, I32] -> [] if:
-  - the memory type C.MEMS[0] is defined in the context.
+  - the memory type C.MEMS[0] exists.
   - C.MEMS[0] is mt.

 Instr_ok/memory.init
 - the instruction (MEMORY.INIT x) is valid with the function type [I32, I32, I32] -> [] if:
-  - the memory type C.MEMS[0] is defined in the context.
+  - the memory type C.MEMS[0] exists.
   - C.MEMS[0] is mt.
-  - the data type C.DATAS[x] is defined in the context.
+  - the data type C.DATAS[x] exists.
   - C.DATAS[x] is OK.

 Instr_ok/data.drop
 - the instruction (DATA.DROP x) is valid with the function type [] -> [] if:
-  - the data type C.DATAS[x] is defined in the context.
+  - the data type C.DATAS[x] exists.
   - C.DATAS[x] is OK.

 Instr_ok/load
 - the instruction (LOAD nt (_) (n, sx)? ? memarg) is valid with the function type [I32] -> [nt] if:
-  - the memory type C.MEMS[0] is defined in the context.
+  - the memory type C.MEMS[0] exists.
   - C.MEMS[0] is mt.
   - (2 ^ memarg.ALIGN) is less than or equal to ($size(nt) / 8).
   - If n is defined,